louischatriot/nedb/README.md

 **Note:** the `ensureIndex` function creates the index synchronously, so it's best to use it at application startup.
 It's quite fast so it doesn't increase startup time much (35 ms for a collection containing 10,000 documents).

+## Browser version
+As of v0.8.0, you can use NeDB in the browser!
+You can find it and its minified version in the repository, in the `browser-version/out` directory.
+You can also build it from the sources if you want, the build script is `browser-version/build.js`.

+**The browser version is still young!** For now you can only use it as an in-memory database in browser environments, I'll implement persistence using indexeddb and localstorage later.
+Also, I've only tested it in Chrome yet, I may need to change the code a bit to have better browser support.

 ## Performance